dapr/community/ADMINISTRATORS.md

 ## Suspension

-In order to de-risk potential misuse of power or suspicion of leaked credentials, at any moment, any STC member can temporarily suspend administrator role from any individual - revoking all prioviledge access - for any reason, without requiring an STC meeting.
+In order to de-risk potential misuse of power or suspicion of leaked credentials, at any moment, any STC member can temporarily suspend administrator role from any individual - revoking all privilege  access - for any reason, without requiring an STC meeting.
 Reinstating administrator role requires the same process as becoming one in the first place.

 ## Current Administrators